RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </ul>

 <p>
-Open <acronym title="Structured Query Language">SQL</acronym> Developer and create a connection to your database using the “system” username.
+Open <acronym title="Structured Query Language">SQL</acronym> Developer and create a connection to your database using the "system" username.
 </p>

 <p>